Land and Environment Court

 • The commissioner will aim to keep this a non-confrontational environment and just wants to hear what concerns you have.
 It’s fine to use notes and don’t worry if you’re not the world’s best public speaker; no one expects you to be.

 • Once you have finished speaking, the commissioner will ask each of the lawyers if they want to ask you any questions.
 This is less common these days, but you might be asked one or two things for clarification.
 When this is finished, step back and listen quietly to other speakers.
 Do not interject or call out or clap.
+Do not take photographs or audio-visual recordings.
 Be respectful of everyone attending.
-The on site view is generally quite informal but it is part of a Court hearing nonetheless, so think of yourself as being ‘in Court.’
+The on site view is generally quite informal but it is part of a Court hearing nonetheless, so think of yourself as being ‘in Court’ - in other words, before you do anything ask yourself whether that would be appropriate behaviour in a court room.
+If the answer is ‘no’ then probably not!

 • The on site is an opportunity for you to express your views, but it is not a general discussion.
-You will not usually be permitted to ask questions of the applicant, for example.
+You will not usually be permitted to ask questions of the applicant, for example, nor say “can I just add something….” after you’ve had your turn.

 Further amended plans